sinablk/sinablk.github.io/_posts/2019-01-25-scraping-data-off-a-webpage-for-visualization.markdown

 </div>

-I quick check reveals that some of the datatypes of our dataframe columns are incorrect.
+A quick check reveals that some of the datatypes of our dataframe columns are incorrect.
 This is a result of presence of punctuation and because we extracted them from strings.

 ```python
 df.dtypes